Jump to content

 • Vimeo integration – Seamless integration of the Vimeo player

-• SoundCloud integration – Playback of SoundCloud tracks and sets via the Widget API with standardised controls
+• SoundCloud integration – Playback of SoundCloud tracks and sets via the widget API with standardised controls

 • HLS streaming – Adaptive bitrate streaming with quality selection and dynamic subtitle detection